nenadmarinkovic/directory/README.md

-Personal web directory for data, design, and APIs.
+Personal open-source directory for playing with data, design, and APIs.